-Jazira lives with her mother.
-Her duties at home include carrying water, gathering firewood and buying or selling in the market.
+In her home, Jazira helps by carrying water, gathering firewood and buying or selling in the market.
+She lives with her mother.
+Her mother is sometimes employed as a seller in the market.
 There are 4 children in the family.
-Her mother is sometimes employed as a seller in the market.

 For fun, Jazira enjoys singing, telling stories and art.
 She attends church activities and Bible class regularly and is in middle school where her performance is average.